 99.6% of target joints were resolved in adults on ELOCTATE prophy.‡

 ELOCTATE is the #1 prescribed extended half-life Factor VIII in the US, with experience proven over 4 years of clinical trials.1

 Talk to your doctor to see if ELOCTATE is right for you.

 *ELOCTATE has been proven to help patients prevent bleeding episodes using a prophylaxis regimen.

 ‡Data from patients treating prophylactically with ELOCTATE for at least 12 months, who had target joints at enrollment in ASPIRE.
 234 out of 235 target joints were resolved.
 A target joint is defined as a major joint with 3 or more bleeding episodes in a consecutive 6-month period.
 Target joint resolution is defined as 2 or less spontaneous bleeds in a 12-month period.

 Community Relations and Educations Managers (or CoRe, for short) live and work all across the United States.
-CoRe team members are nurses or parents, social workers or people with hemophilia.
+CoRe team members are parents, social workers, or people with hemophilia.
 They’re available to answer your questions, educate, or just to talk.
 Use our handy CoRe Locator to find the CoRe team member nearest you.

 Let's stay in touch.
 We'll occasionally send you important information on Hemophilia A and ELOCTATE.
 If you're new to ELOCTATE, we'll send you a Bluetooth® speaker so you can listen to patient stories, or if you're already on ELOCTATE, a cooler bag for your product.

 You know you're leaving the ELOCTATE website?